dannsam/xenko-docs/manual/platforms/change-the-graphics-platform.md

 <span class="label label-doc-level">Beginner</span>

+The **graphics platform** controls the graphics hardware in the device you run your project on.
+Different devices support different graphics platforms; for example, iOS supports the OpenGL ES graphics platform.
 You can select which graphics platform your game uses, and add overrides for different platforms (eg Windows, Android, etc).

 > [!Note]
 > Make sure you have the latest drivers for the graphics platforms you want to use.